 - have friendly, conversational characteristics in their spoken words.

 I was nervous, but I couldn’t say no to an opportunity to hear a sex worker’s perspective as well as to clearly articulate the gospel to her.
-And so I said yes, not realizing I would be speaking not just with any sex worker, but with the most successful sex worker in the U.S. (In the process, I learned that prostitutes are now called sex workers, and brothels are referred to as ranches.)
+And so I said yes, not realizing I’d just agreed to speak with the most successful sex worker in the U.S. (Not intimidating in the least, right?)

 My fears eased as I began to talk with Alice.
 While her views on intimacy are cheap and saddening, I genuinely like her.
 As you’ll hear in this podcast, she’s articulate and gracious.